wp-plugins/leaflet-maps-marker/readme.txt

 * NEW: added check for wp_footer() in template files (footer.php or index.php)
 * NEW: added troubleshooting link on frontpage if map could not be loaded
 * NEW: option to disable conditional css loading
-* CHANGED: updated Dutch translation thanks to Patrick Ruers, [http://www.stationskwartiersittard.nl](http://www.stationskwartiersittard.nl)
+* TRANSLATIONS: updated Dutch translation thanks to Patrick Ruers, [http://www.stationskwartiersittard.nl](http://www.stationskwartiersittard.nl)
 * FIXED: W3C validator errors for marker maps, layer maps and recent marker widget

 = v3.2.1 - 13.12.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v3.2.1)
 * CHANGED: no more manual template edits needed if you use do_shortcode() to display maps
-* CHANGED: updated Chinese translation thanks to John Shen, [http://www.synyan.net](http://www.synyan.net)
+* TRANSLATIONS: updated Chinese translation thanks to John Shen, [http://www.synyan.net](http://www.synyan.net)
 * BUGFIX: recent marker widget showed error message with WordPress 3.5
 * BUGFIX: margin was added within basemap control box on some templates